Skip to main content

 • Collecting specimens and performing basic lab tests

 Often, a medical assistant will be both the first and the last person a patient sees during their office or clinic visit.
 It is critical for them to be prepared for all aspects of patient care.
-Becoming a medical assistant means becoming familiar with many topics and being comfortable with having a lot of responsibility!
-A full list of topics you can expect to learn as a medical assistant can be found on this Medical Assistant Course Outline page.
+Becoming a medical assistant means becoming familiar with many topics and being comfortable with having a lot of responsibility.
+From an administrative standpoint, some of the tasks you may be asked to handle include:

 Get started today!